 After conducting some research on the topic, the results were clear.
 Though minimal, the wireless keypads were not as great in terms of performance as compared to their wired counterparts.

 Because of that, we strictly eliminated any wireless contenders and focused our research on wired gaming keypads with the exception of our console-friendly pick.

 Are you looking for the best overall gaming keypad that money can buy?
-After concluding our research, we can most confidently recommend you the Razer Tartarus Pro Gaming Keypad.
+We recommend the Razer Tartarus Pro Gaming Keypad.